coderaiser/minify/README.md

 **html****(***pHTMLFiles_a***)** - function which minificate html-files.
  - **pJSFiles_a**                   - varible, wich contain array of html-file names or string, if name single

+**MinFolder** - varible thet contains folder name, where minimized files stored.
+                (could not be changed for now).

 **Examples**: